ietf-wg-acme/acme/draft-ietf-acme-acme.md

 exact string provided in the Location header field in response to the new-account request that created the account.

-newKey (required, JWK):
+new-key (required, JWK):
 : The JWK representation of the new key

-The client then encapsulates the key-change object in an "inner" JWS, signed with the requested new account key (i.e., the key matching the "newKey" value).
+The client then encapsulates the key-change object in an "inner" JWS, signed with the requested new account key (i.e., the key matching the "new-key" value).
 This JWS then becomes the payload for the "outer" JWS that is the body of the ACME request.